ISO 10993 and Biocompatibility - Material Certificates Are Not Enough!

 The list of possible influencing factors is very long.
 They range from hand disinfectants for employees, to impure raw materials, through to unnoticed cable wear on systems.
 All the factors in the following word cloud have prevented a positive assessment of biocompatibility in the past.

-Fig. 2: ISO 10993 – Examples of factors that influencing biocompatibility
+Fig. 2: ISO 10993 – Examples of factors that influence biocompatibility

 c) Critically evaluate existing information